cogcommscience-lab/bad_news_bias/headline_scoring/README.md

 From, 200 headlines were selected and slightly edited for clarity, and in an attempt to destroy correlations between arousal and valence.
 Edited headlines were rescored using ANEW and Lexicoder (see `anew_lexi_convergent_validity_subsample_second_pass.csv`).
 The updated headlines exist in the `subsample_for_human_annotation` directory.
 Headlines split naturally into four cells (arousal high/low; valence high/low) based on dictionary-based scoring (ANEW, Lexicoder).

+The second pass file had a problem in that only 40 had an ANEW arousal score greater than the scale midpoint (5).
+A third round of editing was completed and the revised headlines rescored (`anew_lexi_convergent_validity_subsample_third_pass.csv`).
+These split very cleanly into four cells, and are orthogonal in terms of arousal and valence.
+These were the final headlines used in the human annotation cross validation study.

-The second_pass headlines were then used to human annotation rating (using the SAM scale).
+The third_pass headlines were then used to human annotation rating (using the SAM scale).